-We earned a \$5.0 million milestone under our license and collaboration agreement with Sanofi in the first quarter of 2012 and expect to receive payment in the second quarter of 2012.
+We have earned and expect to receive payment of a \$5.0 million milestone under our license and collaboration agreement with Sanofi in the first quarter of 2012.

-We are required to make a \$5.0 million milestone payment under our license agreement with PharmaEngine during the second quarter of 2012 and a \$1.5 million licensing cost payment under our collaboration agreement with Adimab during the first quarter of 2012.
+We made a \$1.5 million payment under our collaboration agreement with Adimab during the first quarter of 2012.
+We are required to make a \$5.0 million milestone payment under our license agreement with PharmaEngine during the second guarter of 2012.